Bubba-Dave/My-Portfolio/README.md

 <a name="web-address"></a>
 ## 2. See the full Portfolio!

-### Click the link below to see the whole page with all functionalities.
+### Click the link below to see the full portfolio!

 ```html
 https://bubba-dave.github.io/my-portfolio/